xzYue/odoo/addons/stock/README.md

-Odoo Inventory Management
+Modoo Inventory Management
 -------------------------

-The Odoo <a href="https://www.odoo.com/page/warehouse">Open Source Inventory Management</a>
+The Modoo <a href="https://www.modoo.com/page/warehouse">Open Source Inventory Management</a>
 is a double entry warehouse management system.

-Decrease your process times, automate transactions, reduce your stock levels and get complete traceability on all operations with the Odoo double entry inventory system.
+Decrease your process times, automate transactions, reduce your stock levels and get complete traceability on all operations with the Modoo double entry inventory system.

 Double Entry Inventory Management
 ---------------------------------

-Based on the concept of double entry that revolutionized accounting, Odoo's inventory management isn't about consumption, loss or missing products;
+Based on the concept of double entry that revolutionized accounting, Modoo's inventory management isn't about consumption, loss or missing products;
 products are just moved from one location to another.